-- 1. The superintendent will designate a school district official to oversee the school district's wellness-related activities (Wellness Coordinator).
+- 1. The superintendent will designate a charter school official to oversee the charter school's wellness-related activities (Wellness Coordinator).
 The Wellness Coordinator will ensure that each school implements the policy. - 2.
-The principal of each school, or a designated school official, will ensure compliance within the school and will report to the Wellness Coordinator regarding compliance matters upon request.
+The principal, or a designated school official, will ensure compliance within the school and will report to the Wellness Coordinator regarding compliance matters upon request.